New Driver Insurance

 Click to buy

-Once you’ve found the policy for you, simply click through to purchase online.
+Once you’ve found the car insurance policy for you, simply click through to purchase online.
 You could be fully covered in minutes!

-*51% of consumers could save £529.95 on their Car Insurance.
-The saving was calculated by comparing the cheapest car insurance price found with the average of the next five cheapest prices quoted by car insurance providers on Seopa Ltd’s car insurance comparison website.
-This is based on representative cost savings from February 2024 data.
-The savings you could achieve are dependent on your individual circumstances and how you selected your current car insurance supplier.
+*51% of consumers could save £523.47 on their Car Insurance.
+The saving was calculated by comparing the cheapest price found with the average of the next six cheapest prices quoted by insurance providers on Seopa Ltd’s insurance comparison website.
+This is based on representative cost savings from August 2024 data.
+The savings you could achieve are dependent on your individual circumstances and how you selected your current insurance supplier.

 What is new driver insurance?